zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

     - The audit trail location is automatically set to `UNIFIED_AUDIT_TRAIL`, which is the default audit trail for Autonomous Databases.
     - Audit collection is not yet started.
     - The auto purge feature is not enabled by default.
-If you are using a Free Trial, the auto purge option is not displayed.
+If you are signed in to Oracle Data Safe during a Free Trial, the auto purge option is not displayed.
     - You need to configure an audit collection start date.

   ![Start Audit Collection page](images/start-audit-collection-page.png)